umutsoysl/CurrencyEdittext/README.md

 # CurrencyEdittext
-Android edittext currency mask library
+Android edittext currency mask library.

 By inserting additional properties into the  [BlacKCaT27](https://github.com/BlacKCaT27/CurrencyEditText) library, the cursor remains fixed, and the cursor will no longer return to the beginning.
 The cursor will continue to stay where it is until you change it.